Cruise Complaints Introduction

 Crowded ships

-The larger the ship, the more passengers there will be and this can sometimes mean literally thousands of guests all trying to enjoy their time onboard.
-At the time of writing the largest cruise ship at sea is the Wonder of the Seas which can carry up to 6998 passengers and 2,300 crew members.
+The larger the ship, the more passengers there will be, and this can sometimes mean literally thousands of guests all trying to enjoy their time onboard.
+At the time of writing, the largest cruise ship at sea is Royal Caribbean’s Icon of the Seas, which can carry up to 7,600 passengers and 2,350 crew members and has 23 decks.

-Whilst these new ships have amazing onboard facilities with multiple dining venues, great onboard entertainment, huge shopping facilities features, together with great stage shows and many speciality restaurants, space can feel limited when everyone is using the facilities you want to use.
+Whilst these new ships have excellent onboard facilities with multiple dining venues, great onboard entertainment, huge shopping facilities features, together with great stage shows and many speciality restaurants, space can feel limited when everyone is using the facilities you want to use.
 If you do decide to try a mega-ship on a busy week when the cabins are full, expect to see lines snaking across the deck for the water slides and around the lunch buffet on sea days.
-A good measure of the amount of space onboard is to look at the Passenger Space ratio.
+The Passenger Space ratio is a good measure of the amount of space onboard.
 The higher the number, the more space per passenger.

-If the idea of being part of a large crowd worries you then you should choose a ship with considerably fewer passengers or one of the Luxury Cruise Lines known for their open design and abundance of public space.
-This might include Regent Seven Seas Cruises, Seabourn or Silversea.
+If the idea of being part of a large crowd worries you, then you should choose a ship with considerably fewer passengers or one of the Luxury Cruise Lines known for their open design and abundance of public space.
+These might include Regent Seven Seas Cruises, Seabourn, or Silversea.
+When passengers don’t realize how big a ship actually is, ship size casues a lot of cruise complaints.

 Do the maths before you sail, determining what is included and what you need to pay for to avoid that feeling of being horrified when you receive your final onboard extras account.